-We’re spending some time this summer exploring Alberta to find family-friendly attraction right here at home.
+We’ve been spending some time during the summer exploring Alberta to find family-friendly attraction right here at home.
 Red Deer is only a 90 minute drive from Calgary, making it perfect for a day trip or a weekend getaway.
 It also has a lot to offer!
-Even though Red Deer is about a tenth the size of Calgary, they have just about as many options for outdoor water play.
-We spent a weekend there exploring as much water fun activities as we could and had a blast.
-Here’s what we found.
+Even though Red Deer is about a tenth the size of Calgary, they have tons of options for outdoor water play.
+Here are our favourite places for water play in and around Red Deer:

 River Bend Recreation Area – Located along the river 3.5 km north of 30 Avenue from 67 Street.